 It should be obvious that short-term economic gains generated by mineral extraction and processing mean little if they have devastating environmental and health effects (which of course carry longer-term economic costs).
 That is why the European Commission must incorporate environmental and social considerations into assessments of value-addition linked to the CRMA and similar initiatives.

 But that is just the beginning.
 Even in strictly economic terms, the concept of value-addition demands a more nuanced perspective.
-A recent report calculated that more than 95% of GDP generated by increased nickel-processing in one of Indonesia’s two key nickel-producing regions, Morowali, did not remain there.
+A recent report calculated that more than 95 percent of GDP generated by increased nickel-processing in one of Indonesia’s two key nickel-producing regions, Morowali, did not remain there.
 So, local communities are not only bearing the massive environmental costs of nickel extraction; they are gaining almost nothing from the revenues.
 None of this should be considered “value-added” by the EU.

 And then there is best practice.
 Mineral processing, as a sector, is relatively under-scrutinized compared to, say, mining.
 Experts consider “green” refining – if such a thing can exist – an emerging field, at best.
 And, so far, advances in mineral processing have been focused mostly on mitigating financial and geopolitical risks for firms, rather than improving social and environmental outcomes.